-Attorney General Jean Alain Rodríguez Sanchez told reporters Wednesday that a friend of Ortiz – who shared a table with him at a patio bar in Santo Domingo – was the target of the bungled hit.
+Prosecutor Jean Alain Rodríguez Sánchez told reporters that a friend of Ortiz, Sixto David Fernandez – who was seated at Ortiz’s table – was the target of the bungled hit.

-The suspected gunman was only sent a blurry photo of the friend identified as Sixto David Fernandez, who was wearing clothes similar to Ortiz that night, prosecutors and police said.
-Authorities said the lighting made the shooter confuse one for the other.
+The suspected gunman was only sent a photo of Fernandez, who was wearing clothes similar to Ortiz that night.
+The prosecutor said the lightning made the shooter confuse one for the other.

 “The fact that David Ortiz wasn’t the target doesn’t change anything,” Rodriguez Sanchez said.
 “The law is the same for everybody.”

-Gomez was convicted in 2011 of several crimes in the Dominican Republic but has since been released from prison.
-Authorities say they believe Gomez ordered the killing because he suspected Fernandez turned him in to Dominican investigators back in 2011.
+Gomez was convicted in 2011 of several crimes in the Dominican Republic but has since then being released from prison.

 Authorities believe Gomez ordered the killing because he suspected Fernandez turned him in to Dominican investigators back in 2011.

-The attorney general said Gomez has alleged ties to Mexico’s Gulf Cartel, and is wanted by the US Drug Enforcement Administration.
-The attorney general said Gomez is believed to have arranged the hit from the United States.
+Sanchez said Gomez, who has alleged ties to Mexico’s Gulf Cartel, is wanted by the DEA and allegedly arranged the hit from the United States.